OPRAH'S DEAD SON

 Chapter Forty-six

 She rolls over onto her hands and knees, pulls herself to her feet by the arm of Oprah's chair, pushes her hair away from her face, tiptoes across the hooked rug onto the bare floor and nudges the right side of the door open a crack.
 The scrumptious smells of all the different things Diane had been cooking still fill the room, along with a whiff of the toasty-brown, buttery crust and the bubbling apples and cinnamon and sugar from Ray's pie.
-When was the last time she had something to eat—well, not counting that drug-laced green tea the old coot made her drink?
-The shrimp and ribs from Woo's that time Ron Harley showed up?
+When the last time she had something to eat was she does not know—well, not counting that drug-laced green tea the old coot made her drink.
+Was it the shrimp and ribs from Woo's?
 How long ago had that been?
-A million years?
+Years?
+Decades?
+Hours?
+Minutes?
 Her mind might still be on the fritz from that darn aneurysm.

 The oven and the burners on the stove are off.
 The dishes are washed.
 The pots and pans have been put away.
-There's a door made out of linoleum-covered planks propped open with a worn stick in the middle of the floor like the entrance to a storm cellar.
-Except for a rat staring at someone or something under the table, everyone else is gone—down through the cellar door and on their way to that big potluck dinner Diane had been talking about, no doubt.
+There's a door in the middle of the floor.
+It's made out of linoleum-covered planks and propped open with a worn stick like it might be the entrance to a storm cellar.
+Except for a pretty good-sized rat staring at someone or something under the table, everyone else is gone—down through the cellar door and on their way to that big potluck dinner Diane had been talking about, no doubt.
 They must have decided she needed a nap.
 Isaac must have stayed behind to show her the way.
 Aw.
 What a sweetie.
 She can't see him, but who else could it be?
-All she can see clearly is the rat sitting on its haunches under one of the chairs with its paws poised by the sides of its snout.
+All she can clearly see is the rat sitting on its haunches under one of the chairs with its paws poised by the sides of its snout.
 It's not a cute little white rat that might be someone's pet, but a big, full-grown brown rat with quivering whiskers, a long slithery rat tail and crooked yellow rat teeth.

 "Tell Isaac if he wants me he can come get me himself," a little girl's voice says.
 "I can't believe he sent a rat."
 Hm.
 Apparently it's not Isaac under the table.
 The voice is petulant; a raspy, whispery, high-pitched, melodic whine, the way a little girl rodent would talk if little girl rodents could talk.